organisciak/yaml-cache/README.md

   2: 3
 ```

 You can pass `number_lists=True` at init to save any lists as a numbered dictionary.
-Since the goal of Yaml Cache is a human-readable file, the numbering may be desired in some cases.
+Since the goal of Yaml Sync is a human-readable file, the numbering may be desired in some cases.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/license/mit/).